hu3agency/ep0_daoTeaching/README.md

       challengeQuestion:             "What challenge does this institution create?"
       challenge:                     "polarization",

-      egoQuestion:                   "What do you think is causing this challenge?"
+      egoQuestion:                   "What human trait do you think is contributing to this challenge?"
       ego:                           "fear",

       bookEgoQuestion:               “What book will represent this epicPlaylist’s persona?”,